pingcap/docs/v3.0/reference/best-practices/massive-regions.md

 # TiKV Performance Tuning with Massive Region Amount Best Practices

-In the TiDB architecture, data is segmented into key ranges that are called Regions distributed among multiple TiKV instances.
+In the TiDB architecture, data is segmented into key ranges called Regions that are distributed among multiple TiKV instances.
 As data is written into a cluster, millions or even tens of millions of Regions are created.
-Too many Regions on a single TiKV instance are a heavy burden that encumbers performance of the whole cluster.
+Too many Regions on a single TiKV instance bring a heavy burden that encumbers the performance of the whole cluster.

 This document introduces the workflow of Raftstore (a core module of TiKV), explains why a massive amount of Regions cause performance problem, and offers methods for tuning TiKV performance.

 ## Raftstore workflow

 A TiKV instance has multiple Regions on it.
 The Raftstore module drives Raft state machines to process messages for Regions.
 These messages include processing read and write requests on Regions, persisting and replicating Raft logs, processing Raft heartbeats, and so on.
-However, an increasing number of Regions influences performance of the whole cluster.
-To explain this, it is necessary to first learn the workflow of Raftstore, a core module of TiKV.
+However, an increasing number of Regions influence performance of the whole cluster.
+To explain this, it is necessary to first learn the workflow of Raftstore.

 ![Raftstore Workflow](/media/best-practices/raft-process.png)